nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### edge indices

     A dense 0-based enumeration of edges.
-Equivalent to the result of `HalfedgeMesh::getEdgeIndices()`.
+Equivalent to the result of `SurfaceMesh::getEdgeIndices()`.

     - **member:** `EdgeData<size_t> BaseGeometryInterface::edgeIndices`
     - **require:** `void BaseGeometryInterface::requireEdgeIndices()`